SEED-platform/seed/.github/ISSUE_TEMPLATE.md

-Fill out the following information detailing the issue.
+Fill in the following information detailing the issue.
 Make sure to not disclose protected data (e.g. passwords).
 Screenshots are helpful.

 ### Expected Behavior

 ### Actual Behavior

 ### Steps to Reproduce

 ### Instance Information